 (1) A person who is dissatisfied with a decision of the Registrar made in the performance or purported performance of a function under this Act may apply to the State Administrative Tribunal for a review of the decision.

-[(2) repealed]
+[(2) deleted]

 [Section 67 amended by No. 55 of 2004 s.
 68.]

-68. Adoption Act 1994
+68. Some effects of Adoption Act 1994 and Surrogacy Act 2008

 (1) Nothing in this Act prevents a birth parent of an adoptee from applying under section 19 or 52 (other than with a request under section 19(2)(c)) to add additional registrable information about the adoptee’s birth registration if, but for the adoption, the information could have been included in the Register.

+(2A) Nothing in this Act prevents a birth parent of a child whose parentage was transferred under the Surrogacy Act 2008 from applying under section 19 or 52 (other than with a request under section 19(2)(c)) to add additional registrable information about the child’s birth registration if, but for the transfer of parentage, the information could have been included in the Register.

+(2) To the extent that —

+(a) a provision of the Adoption Act 1994 relating to access to adoption information in the Register; or

-(2) This Act is subject to the provisions of the Adoption Act 1994 relating to access to adoption information in the Register and, to the extent of any inconsistency with this Act, that Act prevails.
+(b) a provision of the Surrogacy Act 2008 relating to access to information in the Register about the transfer of parentage under that Act,

+is inconsistent with this Act, that Act prevails.

+[Section 68 amended by No. 47 of 2008 s.
+55.]

 69. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed, for giving effect to the purposes of this Act.